 London Victoria Station was opened in 1860 and is now the second-busiest train station in the city, a close second to Waterloo.
-Seventy-five million people pass through the train station every year—and we like the thought of giving our guests a bite of Tokyo with a hint of Copenhagen before they head into the concrete jungle of the London metropolis.
+Seventy-five million people pass through Victoria station every year—and we like the thought of giving our guests a bite of Tokyo with a hint of Copenhagen when they visit our Sticks’n’Sushi restaurant in Victoria, before they head into the concrete jungle of the London metropolis.

 Candles and Japanese minimalism